apache/iotdb/docs/UserGuide/System-Tools/CSV-Tool.md

 1. `,` : fields containing `,` should be escaped by `\`.
 2. you can input time format like `yyyy-MM-dd'T'HH:mm:ss`, `yyy-MM-dd HH:mm:ss`, or `yyyy-MM-dd'T'HH:mm:ss.SSSZ`.
+3. a single CSV or TXT file should not exceed 2GB.
+If the size is larger than 2GB, you can divide the file into small files and import them in batches using parameter `-f` to specify the folder of small files.
+4. the `Time` column must be the first one.